bertie-wheen/dsa-2024-5/src/main/java/dsa/lab01/README.md

 checking whether a given string does or does not appear in the container.
 The user cannot see or access the underlying array of strings.

-If you select the `Run tests` run configuration in the top-right, you can run all the tests for the exercises that have been released thus far (assuming you're reading this in the first week, currently two: `StringArray` and `Array`) and check which are passing.
-If you implemented `StringArray.size()` correctly, you should see a green tick next to `StringArrayTests`, but still a red exclamation mark symbol next to `ArrayTests` - these are for the next exercise, which we turn to now.
+If you select the `Run Lab 1 tests` run configuration in the top-right, you can run all the tests for the exercises in this lab (`StringArray` and `Array`) and check which are passing.
+If you implemented `StringArray.size()` correctly, you should see a green tick next to `StringArray`, but still a red exclamation mark symbol next to `Array` - these are for the next exercise, which we turn to now.

+(If you don't see `Run Lab 1 tests`, expand `All Configurations`.)

 (One more thing before we do - getting all green ticks on the tests is great, but they aren't exhaustive, so there could still be issues with your solution.